Due Dates

-All miscellaneous mineral mines must file a Miscellaneous Mines Net Proceeds (Form MMN) return.
+All miscellaneous mineral mines must file a Miscellaneous Mines Net Proceeds return.

 The Miscellaneous Mines Net Proceeds Tax applies to: